Fix for java.lang.UnsupportedClassVersionError in Java

 Please check below screenshot to do eclipse configuration

-Fix for UnsupportedClassVersionError error via command line
+Fix for UnsupportedClassVersionError Error via Command Line

 and target

 command-line options.
+Provide source

 and target

-options with your version as specified
+options with your version:

 javac -source 1.8 -target 1.8 javafile.java

-Fix for UnsupportedClassVersionError error for maven project
+Fix for UnsupportedClassVersionError Error for Maven Project

+To fix this error in a Maven project, add source and target options for the Maven compiler plugin.
 This compiles and runs your project with the same version.

 <plugin>